lukso-network/LIPs/LSPs/LSP-25-ExecuteRelayCall.md

 However, not adding the gas parameter implies some considerations that applications that implement the LSP25 standard should be aware of:

-- Not including the `gas` parameter allows the relayer to deternine the gas amount for the transaction.
+- Not including the `gas` parameter allows the relayer to determine the gas amount for the transaction.
 - If the provided gas is insufficient, the entire transaction could revert, which is the expected behaviour.
 - Implementations should be aware of the impact if the contract being called behaves differently based on the gas supplied.
 A malicious relayer could effectively control that behaviour by adjusting the specified gas when submitting the transaction to the network.